BoldingBruggeman/neccton-fabm/README.md

   or if you are unsure which option is best for you, we recommend installing through Ananconda, as that does not make any system-level changes.

-We will work a lot in command line terminals.
+* We will work a lot in command line terminals.
 If you are working on Windows, you can open one with the "Command Prompt" (click the Start button and type `cmd`).

+# Installation

+## Start from an empty directory

 As part of the installation we will create new directories with source codes and build trees.
 Before you begin, `cd` to a directory where you would like these new directories to be created.

-# Installation

 ## Anaconda